 Many thanks must go to my supervisor Joseph Voros for his continuing support before and during the review session as I work through this process to its endpoint.

 So what next?
-The real work begins, but the end goal is becoming visible.
+The real work begins, and the end goal is emerging.

 Then, I need to get my Causal Layered Analysis underway.
 This exercise will allow me to identify the nature of the contested ideas more deeply and the worldviews and stories that underpin each idea.

 This step is about finding, surfacing and understanding the worldviews we have today about the future of the university as a social institution.
 How much agency we think we have to use the future today also depends on those mindsets.

 Next is the step where I put it together by designing some scenario archetypes to reflect the types of universities that might evolve from each of the contested ideas.
 This is about thinking in multiples, understanding that no single future for the university exists – there are alternatives that must be explored first before making decisions and taking action today.

 The final step is looking at the archetypes as a whole and looking for patterns across them that suggest implications for today’s policymakers and university leaders.
 This is the stage where I’m looking to identify pathways to the future.